-'Drink more water' is the world's most overstated skin care tip.
-It is in every Top 10 Article and Supermodel Secrets Interview... and induces an eye roll from me every time.
+“”Drink more water” is probably the world’s most overstated skin care tip.
+There is no doubt there are drinking water skin benefits, but these are in every Top 10 Article and Supermodel Secrets Interview… inducing an eye roll every time.

 All these experts and good looking people are always telling us that drinking more water is the key to great skin.
 But if it’s that simple, why doesn’t it work?